Honey Glazed Pork Belly, Arrachera and Shrimp Fried Rice

 - When ready to cook the pork belly, remove it from the refrigerator.
 Preheat the oven to 300℉ with the rack in the middle position.

-- Remove the pork belly from the brine and place in a small baking dish.
-Pour the remaining cup of water onto the bottom of the dish.
+- Uncover the container that has the pork belly in the brine and pour the remaining cup of water onto the bottom of the dish.
 Cover tightly with aluminum foil and roast for 2 hours and 30 minutes, or until pork belly is fork tender.

 - Remove the aluminum foil, increase heat to 400℉ and roast for about 20 minutes until the top has crisped and browned and the inner fat has melted considerably.
 Remove from the oven and let cool.